ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/research/index.md

   tooltip: Our research topics
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Our research topics
+# {% include icon.html icon="fa-solid fa-hexagon-nodes" %}Our research topics

 In our unit we work on a broad range of cutting-edge fundamental research topics to strenghten the development of high-level European AI.